Struggling to get interviews?

 Should you put awards on your resume?

 Yes, you should put awards on your resume if they add to your relevant experience and qualifications.
-Awards are a great way to highlight your skills and expertise in a particular area, and they’re an excellent addition for entry-level candidates who may lack relevant experience.
+Awards highlight your skills and expertise in a particular area, making them a valuable addition to your resume, especially if you’re an entry-level candidate who lacks relevant work experience.

 - The award name